albertobas/olive-oil-trust/README.md

 $ npm run start
 ```

-This will compile the contracts, deploy them in the local Hardhat chain, paste required info in the subgraph and front-end workspaces, generate the subgraph YAML file and finally create the subgraph and deploy it, i.e. load the subgraph, compile it, build it and upload it to IPFS.
+This will compile the contracts, deploy them in the local Hardhat chain, paste required info in the subgraph and front-end workspaces, generate the subgraph manifest and finally create the subgraph and deploy it, i.e. load the subgraph, compile it, build it and upload it to IPFS.

 When this is all accomplished, just run the following command to start the Next.js development server: